-The country’s Skopje International Airport reopened to international flights in July, requiring passengers to disinfect their hands and wear a mask inside the terminal.
-In North Macedonia, indoor bars and restaurants and gyms were allowed to reopen in June.
+The country's Skopje International Airport requires passengers to disinfect their hands and wear a mask inside the terminal.
+In North Macedonia, indoor bars and restaurants, and gyms were allowed to reopen in June.

-Travelers to Pakistan from the U.S. must provide contact information through the country’s PassTrack mobile app or online, undergo a health screening, and as of Oct.
-5 provide proof of a negative COVID-19 PCR test from within 96 hours of traveling, according to the Government of Pakistan.
+Travelers to Pakistan from the U.S. must provide contact information through the country's PassTrack mobile app or online, undergo a health screening, and provide proof of a negative COVID-19 PCR test from within 96 hours of traveling, according to the Government of Pakistan.

 At the airport, arriving passengers will be required to line up six feet apart and undergo a thermo-screening by thermo-guns and/or thermo-scanners, according to the U.S. Embassy & Consulates in Pakistan.

-Panama reopened its borders to international travel on Oct.
-12, requiring passengers to present negative COVID-19 test results taken within 48 hours of their arrival.
+Travelers to Panama are required to present negative COVID-19 test results taken within 48 hours of their arrival.
 Those who have older test results will be required to undergo a rapid COVID-19 test at the airport.

 Travelers must also complete an electronic affidavit, agreeing to comply with the Ministry of Health's COVID-19 measures in Panama.